[This article is part of our Transgender Breast Health Series.]

 Regardless of your gender identity, one of the easiest and most important ways to detect breast cancer is by doing a monthly breast self-exam (BSE).
 Anyone can feel a lump and anyone can get breast cancer.
 If you’ve undergone hormone therapy or surgery, a breast self-exam is a key way of understanding your body’s new “normal” and it will help you speak confidently with your doctor about any changes you detect.
 If you have questions about how to do a BSE, your doctor can show you how to do your own exam when they do your clinical breast exam.

-If you are over 40, mammograms are another important line of defense against breast cancer.
+If you are over 40, A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. are another important line of defense against breast cancer.
 Transgender men who have not had top surgery should receive annual mammograms after the age of 40.
 If you are a transgender woman, and have taken hormones or have other breast cancer risk factors, you should also start annual mammograms after the age of 40.
 Since breast implants can make breast imaging more difficult, make sure your mammography provider is aware of your implants and has experience with your specific situation.

 Remember, your health is in your hands.
 You have power over your health and your risk factors for breast cancer.
 Take charge!